open-telemetry/opentelemetry.io/content/en/blog/2023/contribfest-na/index.md

 Even more importantly than the contributions themselves, many great conversations and much learning stemmed from the collaborations both for the hosts and the attendees.
-The planning has already started for the next contribfest.
+The planning has already started for the next Contribfest.
 Thanks to all the participants for making this inaugural event such a success.